pureskillgg/docs/docs/datascience/old/csgo/csds/README.md

   Cloud processing costs were paid by FPS Critic, Inc. who produces PureSkill.gg.

 - **Over what timeframe was the data collected?**
-  Collection began 2021-12-01 and continues daily.
-  Revisions are retained for about a year, so the data available today begins 2025-07-18.
-Earlier revisions have been revoked and emptied.
+  2021-12-01 to present.

 - **Were any ethical review processes conducted?**
   No.

 - **Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources?**
-  PureSkill.gg users must create an account on PureSkill.gg and connect to Steam or FACEIT APIs from which we download the CS2 demo files.
+  PureSkill.gg users must create an account on PureSkill.gg and connect to Steam or FACEIT APIs from which we download the CS:GO demo files.
   The user must either login to FACEIT or provide a unique, non-public key to connect to Steam.
   Both connections can be revoked at any time.

 - **Were the individuals in question notified about the data collection?**
-  We must collect a user's CS2 demo files to provide our services, and they agree to this in the PureSkill.gg [Terms of Service].
+  We must collect a user's CS:GO demo files to provide our services, and they agree to this in the PureSkill.gg [Terms of Service].
   There is data for players that did not agree to our terms of service.
   Since the processed data we are providing here do not contain anything identifiable